Neoregelia: Growing and Caring for This Bromeliad

 The neoregelia in a few words

-• This reservoir plant thrives in bright indoor conditions, in a light and well-draining substrate.
+- This reservoir plant thrives in bright indoor settings, in a light and well-draining substrate.

-• Its maintenance is simple: moderate watering, little fertiliser, and no pruning.
+- Its care is straightforward: moderate watering, minimal fertiliser, and no pruning.

 The Neoregelia is a tropical plant native to South America, belonging to the Bromeliaceae family.
-Highly prized as a houseplant, it charms with its compact and colourful rosette, capable of storing water in its centre, hence its common name of tank plant.
-Its spectacular foliage, with hues ranging from bright green to deep red, makes it a true botanical jewel.
+Highly prized as a houseplant, it captivates with its compact and colourful rosette, capable of storing water in its centre, hence its common name, the tank plant.
+Its spectacular foliage, with hues ranging from bright green to deep red, makes it a true botanical gem.
 It thrives in bright light without direct sunlight, good ambient humidity, and a very well-draining substrate.

-Suitable for cultivation in pots as well as terrariums, the Neoregelia thrives in bright interiors with contemporary, tropical or minimalist styles.
-It has neither trunk nor branches, but a rosette structure that forms a natural reservoir, typical of epiphytic plants.
-Its root system is poorly developed, allowing it to be grown in shallow containers, but well-aerated ones.
-Varieties such as Neoregelia ‘Medusa’, ‘Olena’ or ‘Cotton Candy’ offer a wide range of shapes and colours.
+Suitable for cultivation in pots or terrariums, the Neoregelia thrives in bright interiors with contemporary, tropical, or minimalist styles.
+It has neither a trunk nor branches, but a rosette structure that forms a natural reservoir, typical of epiphytic plants.
+Its root system is underdeveloped, allowing it to be grown in shallow but well-aerated containers.
+Varieties such as Neoregelia ‘Medusa’, ‘Olena’, or ‘Cotton Candy’ offer a wide range of shapes and colours.

 Easy to care for, the Neoregelia requires moderate watering of the substrate and special attention to the rosette, which should be filled with clean water, especially during the growth period.
-Not very demanding, it can be lightly fertilised during spring and summer.
-It does not require pruning, but simply removing dry leaves is enough to preserve its beauty.
+Not very demanding, it can be lightly fertilised in spring and summer.
+It does not require pruning, but a simple removal of dry leaves is enough to preserve its beauty.

 Some varieties of Neoregelia reveal variegated foliage, as seen here with the ‘Fancy’ cultivar